equinor/data-modelling-tool/README_DMT.md

 #### Data modelling tool - DMT
-The purpose of this document is to get a high level understanding of the core concept.
+The purpose of this document is to get a high level understanding of the core concepts.
 It should minimize the risk of misunderstandings between stakeholders.

 #### Introduction